openmediavault/openmediavault-docs/services.rst

 General
 ^^^^

-The server configures samba as standalone mode.
+The server configures Samba as standalone mode.
 The default global section is as follows:

 ..  code-block::conf